Nexysweb/DevelopmentConsultingFramework/UI-props/index.md

 In order to preview in VSCode press: ⇧⌘V

+Most examples documented below can be seen in a storybook here: https://nexysweb.github.io/erpAnt/

 ## List of form components

 These are components that allow the user to input data into the app.